Vyral/base-template/_posts/2020-01-30-limited-spots-remaining-for-our-upcoming-free-seminar.md

 {% include youtube.html %}

-Our home seller seminar is a fantastic opportunity for any future home seller to learn some of the ropes.
-There are still a few spots left for this free event.
+<p style="text-align: center;"><em>Our home seller seminar is a fantastic opportunity for any future home seller to learn some of the ropes.
+There are still a few spots left for this free event.</em></p>

 I just wanted to stop by and remind you about our upcoming free home seller seminar.
 If you’re interested in signing up to learn everything about the home-selling process, give us a call right away or sign up on alaskatopagent.com.